EmersonDeltaV/dependency-analysis-reporting-tool/README.md

 ## Overview

-Blackduck and End-of-Life (EOL) Analysis reports that once took hours or even days to create manually can now be generated in just minutes.
+Black Duck and End-of-Life (EOL) Analysis reports that once took hours or even days to create manually can now be generated in just minutes.

 The **Dependency Analysis Report Tool (DART)** is a .NET console application that provides actionable insights by merging vulnerability data with dependency lifecycle information, enabling development teams to make informed decisions about security risks and technical debt every PI.

 ## Key Benefits

+### Unified Excel Reports

-- Unified Excel reports combining Blackduck vulnerability and EOL analysis
+- Combines Black Duck vulnerability and EOL analysis into a single report

+### Black Duck Analysis

-- Automated Blackduck report downloading and processing
+- Automates Black Duck report downloading and processing

-- NuGet package lifecycle analysis for Azure DevOps repositories
+### NPM Scanning

+- Scans `package.json` dependencies (with optional dev dependency inclusion)

+### NuGet Scanning

+- Scans `.csproj` package references
+- Scans `Directory.Packages.props` for Central Package Management (CPM) package versions

 ## Getting Started

 ### Prerequisites

 - **Microsoft Excel Desktop or Web** - For viewing generated reports
-- **BlackDuck Account** - With read access for vulnerability analysis
+- **Black Duck Account** - With read access for vulnerability analysis
 - **Azure DevOps Access** - For EOL analysis of repositories (optional)

 ### How to Guide